-APIDT intends to sell its address holdings in three separate stages via a Sale by Tender process.
+APIDT sold its address holdings in three separate stages via a Sale by Tender process.

 In Stage 1, the block of address space being sold was subdivided into smaller blocks.
 Tenders could be submitted for one or more (or all) of these blocks.

 Stage 1: 43/9

 Tenders open: 25 May 2020